AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/email/command-center/assigning-tasks-to-team-members.md

    ![](assets/four-1.png)

-1. Select the person on your team you want to assign the task to in the Assign Task field.
+1. Select the person on your team you want to assign the task to in the **[!UICONTROL Assign Task]** field.

    ![](assets/five.png)